-This UBS Exchange Traded Fund invests in US TIPS and may therefore be subject to high fluctuations in value.
+This UBS Exchange Traded Fund invests primarily in bonds denominated in EUR, which are included in the relevant Bloomberg Euro Government Inflation-Linked 1-10 Year Index.
 This Fund may not be appropriate for investors who plan to withdraw their money before the recommended holding period disclosed in the PRIIPs KID.
 All investments are subject to market fluctuations.
-Every fund has specific risks, which can significantly increase under unusual market conditions.
+Every fund has specific risks, which may significantly increase under unusual market conditions.
 Sustainability risks are not considered as part of the Index selection process.
 Therefore, sustainability risks are not systematically integrated.
-As a result, the net asset value of the funds assets is directly dependent on the performance of the underlying index.
+The fund's assets are passively managed.
+As a result, the net asset value of the fund is directly dependent on the performance of the underlying index.
 Losses that could be avoided via active management will not be offset.